paradiso-io/cep18-casper-for-rebalance/docs/TUTORIAL.md

 This tutorial introduces an implementation of the CEP-18 standard for the Casper blockchain, known as the Casper Fungible Token.
 The code for this tutorial is available in [GitHub](https://github.com/casper-ecosystem/cep18).

-The [Ethereum Request for Comment (CEP-18)](https://eips.ethereum.org/EIPS/eip-20#specification) standard is an integral part of the Ethereum ecosystem.
+The [Ethereum Request for Comment](https://eips.ethereum.org/EIPS/eip-20#specification) standard is an integral part of the Ethereum ecosystem.
 This standard is well established for building new tokens based on smart contracts.
 These CEP-18 tokens are blockchain-based assets that have value and can be transferred or recorded.

 The Casper Fungible Token standard is the Casper Platform's CEP-18 equivalent.
 It defines a set of rules that dictate the total supply of tokens, how the tokens are transferred, how transactions are approved, and how token data is accessed.